simonw/llm/docs/help.md

 Commands:
-  list*  List names of all stored keys path   Output the path to the keys.json file set    Save a key in the keys.json file
+  list*  List names of all stored keys get    Return the value of a stored key path   Output the path to the keys.json file set    Save a key in the keys.json file
 ```